Strobesstrobes

 • ✓The penetration testing half manually exploits a subset of those issues to prove real, prioritized impact.

-• ✓VAPT gives you a complete picture: what's potentially wrong everywhere, plus what an attacker can actually do.
+• ✓VAPT gives you a complete picture: what is potentially wrong everywhere, plus what an attacker can actually do.

 What is VAPT?

-Treating them as one service is useful because each covers the other's blind spot.
-An assessment alone gives you a long list with no proof of real risk.
-A pentest alone goes deep but can't scan everything.
-VAPT delivers both, which is why it's the term you'll see in compliance requirements and customer security questionnaires.
+Treating them as one service works because each covers the other's blind spot.
+An assessment alone gives you a long list with no proof of real risk, and most of that list is noise.
+A pentest alone goes deep but cannot scan everything in the time available.
+VAPT delivers both, which is why it is the term you see in compliance requirements and enterprise security questionnaires.

 The two halves of VAPT